Ekaiman/code-challenge/README.md

    ```

 # Deployment
-Skip installation by using this deployment link to view the application: [Rancid Tomatillos](https://gaping-hammer.surge.sh)
+Skip installation by using this deployment link to view the application: [Commercial Makers](https://gaping-hammer.surge.sh)

 - No installlation is needed  with the provided deploy link.